No other issue costs Democrats the votes of compassionate voters the way choice|abortion does.

 What posts and comments help change the Overton Window on Choice?
 How do you get people to see the value of policies Democrats have long supported that do in fact, lower abortion, as life-affirming?
 Participate in helping the Rapid Response team prepare progressives to be more effective on social media.

 Much of this is my effort to implement George Lakoff's core ideas in Don't Think of an Elephant which I strongly recommend; I've also tried to summarize linguistic framing in Chapter 1 of Cognitive Politics.

 Are you "Saying No" to a Republican frame, or saying your own frame?
 Are you practicing active listening with people who disagree on this one subject — and being clear about the fundamental reasons when you can't compromise without simply disagreeing via partisanship?

 Bernie Sanders recently said that "Abortion is medical care."
-Wow — after decades of saying that our theme is a woman's right to autonomy and choices in her own life, he's switched themes and metaphors!
+After decades of saying that our theme is a woman's right to autonomy and choices in her own life, he's switched themes and metaphors!
+This is a great example of progressives winging it while Republicans stay on message: I don't think Sanders chose to not use the Choice framing, so much as wandered off message.
+And this is typical of Democrats' problems framing: it's not about being honest vs lying or anything complicated like that, just the discipline to learn what framing is and apply it when there is no controversy.
 Most of my medical decisions do not involve my faith or deep decisions — so Pro-Life says that a fetus is very important; describing abortion as medical care is the same frame: A pregnancy is _________.
 A pregnancy is a human being; no, a pregnancy is a medical decision.
 In neither case are women involved at the framing level, though obviously ithe policy choices are opposite in how they treat women.
 But that's one level of thinking deeper than the slogan.